New 360 Reports Visualizations

 Qtip: Usually, this is the same survey you created the report in.
 But let’s say you want to include last year’s data on this year’s report for comparison.
 You can add a visualization that uses data from an older survey by clicking the dropdown with the name of your survey and selecting another one from your list of surveys.

-- The question, scoring category, Embedded Data field, etc. that is being pulled into the visualization.
+- The question, Embedded Data, or metadata being pulled from that survey into the visualization.

-- The Metric dropdown, wherein you select the data’s format.
+- You will also see a Metric dropdown, wherein you select the format of the data.

 Visualization-Level Filters